 Reaching an agreement for a one-day-at-a-time adjustment in a pattern is a more reasonable goal than getting a realistic commitment for a complete change in behavior.

 Your colleagues won’t respond well to blame.

 Looking for patterns makes it easier to observe and understand what’s happening.
-A few weeks after hearing my soapbox moment about recognizing patterns, a trainee sent this email:
+A few weeks after hearing my soapbox speech about recognizing patterns, a trainee sent this email:

-Track Team, Not Individuals – except for yourself
+Track the Team, Not Individuals – except for yourself

 Start with tracking your own events and seeing your own patterns.
 It’s good practice and feels great when you find a way to make things easier for yourself.

 When you do find an idea for improvement in your pattern recognition, be smart and let the people generating the pattern have the idea.
-It’s so much easier to agree with their idea for self-improvement than to sell them on your idea for their improvement – even when it’s the same idea.
+It’s so much easier for them to agree with their idea for self-improvement than for you to sell them on your idea for their improvement – even when it’s the same idea.
 When it’s their idea, they own the result.

-Discuss patterns, not behaviors.
+Discuss patterns as objective observations, not sources for blame.
 Record events with colored ink to make patterns visible.
 Track groups, not individuals.
 Review patterns, but don’t over-study; the best ideas come when our brains are relaxed.

 “Understanding of life begins with the understanding of patterns.” – Fritjof Capra